lkslts64/lkslts64.github.io/content/posts/firstjob.md

 ## __The dream job description__

 5 days later, and I got an offer!
-The job title was *Golang Software Engineer* that would work with ,amongst others, *Kafka* and *Cassandra* - i.e. large distributed systems that I am interested in -.
+The job title was *Golang Software Engineer* that would work with, amongst others, *Kafka* and *Cassandra* - i.e. large distributed systems that I am interested in -.
 That was nearly the perfect job description I could have!
 But something was wrong.
 I felt that my skills weren't tested as much during the interviews.
 They had given me a homework assignment which was relatively easy and took me approximately one day to finish.
-Judging from their interview process, I felt that they were making offers without thoroughly examinating the candidates and that would perhaps increase their [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives), resulting in hiring average engineers.
+Judging from their interview process, I felt that they were making offers without thoroughly examining the candidates and that would perhaps increase their [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives), resulting in hiring average engineers.
 Ideally, I wanted to be asked some challenging questions during the interviews and maybe take part in a live coding interview.
 And suddenly...
 I had my opportunity!
 I got an email from a top-notch e-commerce Greek company!
 They wanted to schedule a first call with me.

 ## __The challenging interview__